 Trade classes booming for careers in cosmetology, aviation, building

-School officials say vocational trades programs are booming on Long Island, preparing high school students to start their careers in fields ranging from cosmetology to aviation.
+Vocational trade programs are booming on Long Island, school officials say, preparing high school students to start their careers in fields ranging from cosmetology to aviation.

 February is national career and technical education month and schools across Long Island have showcased the training students receive to move into the workforce, continue to vocational schools or start college.